JaneliaSciComp/jacs-tools-docker/flylight_perl/README.md

 4. There is sometimes a warning "Redundant argument in printf..." when run inside a Docker container - this is no cause for concern, and will be fixed in a future version.

 ## Notes
+1. Pipeline grammars and related programs are copied into pipeline/.
-1. The Dockerfile calls for usage of Python - despite the name ("flylight_perl"), while Perl is used for most image indexing requests, some Python is used for FFC and PTR.
+2. The Dockerfile calls for usage of Python - despite the name ("flylight_perl"), while Perl is used for most image indexing requests, some Python is used for FFC and PTR.